 All visa applications that require an “assurance of support” are now subject to the following rules.

-•The assurance consists of a refundable bond of $10,000 per principal applicant and $4,000 per secondary applicant for Contributory Parent visa applicants, and $5,000 per principal applicant and $2,000 per other adult for all others.
-The bond will be returned (with interest) two years after the migrant’s entry into Australia, provided that the DSS makes no claim on the money; and
+•The assurance consists of a refundable bond of $10,000 per principal applicant and $4,000 per secondary applicant for contributory parent visa applicants, and $5,000 per principal applicant and $2,000 per other adult for all others.
+The bond will be returned (with interest) two years after the migrant’s entry into Australia, provided that the DSS makes no claim on the money.

 •The assurance also requires the payment of a non-refundable health levy of $1,050 per visa applicant.
 Adults and children are treated equally.